The issue of dry skin, the causes for it and a few ways you can avoid it: here we are will all the information you need.

 Treatment options for dry skin:

 - The most effective treatment for dry skin is moisturising.
 A good quality moisturiser must be gently rubbed and massaged into the skin.
 This helps in sealing and restoring the skin’s moistures.
 Moisturising is most effective immediately after a shower, to lock in additional moisture.
 It helps to moisturise at night if you are someone with extremely dry skin.

 - Gently exfoliating the skin helps in removing dead skin cells and cracks on your skin.
 By removing dead skin cells, exfoliation promotes a healthy growth cycle of the skin.
 Exfoliate your skin twice a week but remember exfoliating too often can be damaging to your skin.

-- Use a hydrating lip-balm and avoid licking or biting your lips when you feel dry.
+- Use a hydrating lip-balm and avoid licking or biting your lips when they feel dry.
 Resort to a good lip-balm and drink loads of fluids to prevent dry lips.

 If the above precautions and treatments are carefully followed, dry skin can be easily managed at home.
 If the skin remains dry even after taking good care, it points towards a considerable underlying cause, like eczema or psoriasis.
 A dermatologist must be consulted for the specific diagnosis and management of such a cause.